b-cubed-eu/project9/gbif2grid_geotiff/readme.txt

 # for example:
 curl -Ss https://api.gbif.org/v1/occurrence/download/0019637-240626123714530

-4. # run 2_gridding.py and analyse output in band 2 in the /output directory
+4. # run 2_gridding.py and analyse output in band 2 in the /output directory.
+Reprojected occurrence data are recorded into the same grid as band 1.